 The law states that retailers and owners of restaurants and other dining establishments must indicate which of the 14 common food allergies causing ingredients (listed earlier) are included in pre-packaged food, or a purchased meal.
 On pre-packaged food, the food allergen information has to be indicated on the packaging in bold, italic or coloured letters to make it stand out.
 At a restaurant, cafe or another venue that offers dining options, the allergenic ingredients have to be indicated in writing on the menu.
 This is to the benefit of people suffering from food allergies, and related illnesses such as coeliacs disease or food intolerances.

-Many of our clients who have suffered an allergic reaction ask us “What are my rights after I had an allergic reaction after eating at a restaurant?”
+Many of our clients who have suffered an allergic reaction ask us “What are my rights after I had an allergic reaction after eating at a restaurant?” and Are restaurants liable for food allergies?
 If you suffered an allergic reaction after eating food, or food with ingredients you were allergic to because of a misjudgement on your part, you will not be legally entitled to make a food allergy claim for compensation.
 However if the restaurant where you ate the food that caused the allergic reaction did not inform you in writing of the allergenic ingredients, then you could be entitled to make a food safety claim.
 Call Accident Claims UK, to be provided with an excellent food allergy claim solicitor, who will represent you in your food allergy claim for compensation.

 Different catering establishments and methods of selling food, are defined according to the guidelines below.

 This can include, restaurants, cafes, bars, pubs, static and mobile food stalls, canteens at workplaces, colleges or schools.
 In short, an establishment that serves prepared food for business purposes.

 This is when food has been packed for sale, to a mass caterer or consumer.
 There is no communication between the producer and consumer.
 Examples of this will be wrapped confectionary or tinned foods.